lisapps/React-boilerplate-with-Express-API-using-Parcel/README.md

 This was created because I wasn't able to find a boilerplate that met the following criteria:

-- A react boilerplate that uses Parcel instead of webpack
+- A react boilerplate that uses Parcel instead of webpack.
+Webpack isn't OS agnostic.
-- Was extremely minimal and OS agonistic - the opposite of react-boilerplate.
-(Webpack and it's use of babel aren't OS agnostic)
+- Was extremely minimal
 - Did not include Redux
-- Would render React on the Client, and have an express server to call API's for data.
+- Would use client side rendering, and have an express server to call API's for data.
-- Used async and hooks in the example files
+- Took advantage of the newer features of React like Hooks, async and Context.
+- Integrated Sass

 This is a boilerplate based off the tutorial used here: https://www.freecodecamp.org/news/create-a-react-frontend-a-node-express-backend-and-connect-them-together-c5798926047c/